AdaGold/solar-system/feedback.md

 **Primary Requirements**  |
 Created Custom Solar System Class with initialize, add planet & list planets methods, without using **puts**.	| Planet Class Created |
-Using a hash to initialize a Planet |
 Created a collection of Planet objects as an instance variable in SolarSystem. | Accessor methods created  |
 Method created to **return** the Planet's attributes and not use **puts** |